-- After your FAFSA has been processed by the Federal Government and your student's future - college, it is important to review all components of the Student Aid Report. - Your Estimated Family Contribution (EFC) is the dollar amount that the Federal Government - believes your family can annually pay for college expenses.
-The lower the EFC, the more likely you will earn Pell Grant dollars.
+- After your FAFSA has been processed by the Federal Government and your student's future college, it is important to review all components of the FAFSA Submission Summary. - Your Student Aid Index (SAI) is the dollar amount that the Federal Government believes your family can annually pay for college expenses.
+Your SAI will determine your eligibility for federal aid and some state grants.